 Note: This field has a 4,095 character limit if you are syncing to QuickBooks.
-If a description turns red, it is too long and needs to be shortened.
+If a description turns red, it is too long and must be shortened.

 - The Product Image can be displayed as a thumbnail image on proposals or as a larger picture on the Picture Book page of the proposal.
-Images are also displayed throughout the system so users can see what part they are working with.
+Images are also shown throughout the system to see what part they are working with.

 There are two ways to add a product image:

 - Right-click in the image space to open a pop-over window.
 Click Insert Picture… and navigate to the image file location on your computer.
-Once selected the image will be stored here.
+Once selected, iPoint will store the image here.

 - If you have a Manufacturer and Manufacturer Part Number on the item, click on the magnifying glass to perform a Google image search.
 Copy the picture from your browser and then right-click in the image space and paste it.

-- Default Proposal Group – items can be grouped together on a proposal by Location and/or Group.
+- Default Proposal Group – you can group items on a proposal by Location or Group.
 Assigning a group to each item will streamline the grouping of equipment when added to a proposal.
-The default group can always be modified on an item by item basis on the proposal itself. – Click the X button to clear a proposal group selection.
+Of course, you can always modify the default group on an item-by-item basis on the proposal itself. – Click the X button to clear a proposal group selection.

 If the barcode button is orange, that indicates that the barcode was generated by iPoint, and is not the manufacturer’s UPC barcode.

-The barcode icon at the end of the barcode field opens a pop-over window where you have some additional options.
+At the end of the barcode field, the barcode icon opens a pop-over window where you have some additional options.